Skip to content

 When is HbA1c unreliable?

-HbA1c depends on normal red blood cell lifespan (~120 days).
-It can be falsely low in haemolytic anaemia, significant blood loss, or haemoglobinopathies (e.g. thalassaemia, sickle cell disease).
-It can be falsely high in iron deficiency anaemia or chronic kidney disease.
-Pregnancy and recent blood transfusion also affect accuracy.
+HbA1c depends on a normal red-cell lifespan (~120 days).
+It can be falsely low in haemolytic anaemia, significant blood loss, or haemoglobinopathies (e.g. thalassaemia, sickle cell disease), and falsely high in iron-deficiency anaemia or chronic kidney disease.
+Pregnancy and recent transfusion also affect accuracy.
 In these situations, fructosamine or CGM-derived glucose data may be more reliable.

 What is an oral glucose tolerance test (OGTT)?

-Concerned about your blood sugar levels or cardiovascular risk?
-Dr Moazzeni provides comprehensive metabolic and cardiovascular assessment.
+Concerned about your blood sugar or cardiovascular risk?